bsnes-emu/bsnes/BESS.md

 | 0      | A four-letter ASCII identifier        |
 | 4      | Length of the block, excluding header |

 Every block is followed by another blocked, until the END block is reached.
+If an implementation encounters an unsupported block, it should be completely ignored (Should not have any effect and should not trigger a failure).

 #### CORE block

 The CORE block uses the `'CORE'` identifier, and is a required block that contains both core state information, as well as basic information about the BESS version used.
-This block must be the first block, except for the `NAME` block.
+This block must be the first block, except for the `NAME` block (But an implementation should allow unknown blocks to appear before it for future compatibility).

 The length of the CORE block is 0xD0 bytes, but implementations are expected to ignore any excess bytes.
 Following the BESS block header, the structure is as follows: